6 shot, 3 killed in apparent random shooting at Don Carter Lanes bowling alley in Rockford, IL

 A "person of interest" was taken into custody after the shooting at Don Carter Lanes on East State Street, Rockford Police Chief Dan O'Shea said during a news conference.

 O'Shea did not immediately release additional information about the person of interest or the victims.
-He said he did not think any officers fired their weapons.
+He said he did not think any officers fired their weapons, but the shooter was active when police arrived on the scene.

+He later said two teenagers were shot, but he did not know their ages.

 RELATED: Chicago weekend gun violence leaves 12 shot, 3 killed across city